Joining is easy and can now be done online!

 MHS Merchandise

 A number of unique items are put up for sale by the Society.
-T-shirts, occasional papers, notecards, window decals, and other items are available.
-Please consult the sale table at the front of the meeting room for prices and availability or call the voicemail to request prices and availability.
+T-shirts, window decals, and other items are available here MHS Merchandise.

 Holiday Banquet

 This holiday event is a great get together with fellow herpers in a relaxed evening of socializing.
-This potluck dinner features a speaker and a special raffle.
+This potluck dinner features a speaker.

 Board Meetings